amcsparron2793-Water/PyEmailer/README.md

 - PyEmailerAJM uses pywin32 to automate the sending/reading of Outlook emails.

-<b>Import</b>
+**Import**

-import PyEmailer class using `from PyEmailerAJM.PyEmailerAJM import PyEmailer`
+- import PyEmailer class using `from PyEmailerAJM.PyEmailerAJM import PyEmailer`

+**Notes**

-see [OutlookPywin32Commands.xlsx](OutlookPywin32Commands.xlsx) for list of commands that can be used with a message object.
+- see [OutlookPywin32Commands.xlsx](OutlookPywin32Commands.xlsx) for list of commands that can be used with a message object.

+- Email signature **text** can now be added as of v1.4
+  - Assuming the signature *.txt file is found in `%APPDATA%/Microsoft/Signatures/`